Safeena Husain: Educate Girls

+Publications

+Safeena Husain as an Author

+On January 15, 2026, Safeena published Every Last Girl: A Journey to Educate India's Forgotten Daughters, at the Jaipur Literature Festival.
+The book chronicles the founding and growth of Educate Girls, drawing on her experiences working to advance girls' education in some of India's most educationally underserved communities.

+Part memoir and part account of social change, the book explores the barriers that prevent millions of girls from accessing education, including poverty, gender discrimination, and social norms.
+It also examines the role of community participation, volunteerism, and collective action in improving educational opportunities for girls.
+The book was launched at the Jaipur Literature Festival in January 2026.

 Recognition & Awards

 She is a Rainer Arnhold Fellow and Times Now "Amazing Indian".
-Husain featured as a speaker at a TEDxASB event on the subject of "Rejuvenating Government Schools in India for Girls' Education".
+Husain featured as a spxeaker at a TEDxASB event on the subject of "Rejuvenating Government Schools in India for Girls' Education".
 In 2014 and 2023, Husain won the WISE prize.
 WISE is an award from Qatar for outstanding impact in education.
 The 2023 award came with $500,000 for Educatate Girls.